 years; he had seen the Lord and we have not, yet we love Him as Peter did.

-What did Jesus say, “Blessed are those who have not seen, yet have
+Remember what Jesus said to Thomas, “Blessed are those who have not seen, yet have

 believed” (Jn 20-29).
 Peter will be rewarded on many levels and in many ways